pedrovgp/mtg-nltk/README.md

 1. Sinergy: some measure of how cards in the deck relate to each other
 1. Antergy: some measure of how cards in the deck relate to a second set of cards (which may be a specific deck)

-Sinergy features could be built from the "deck relations graph".
+Sinergy features could be built from the ["deck relations graph"](#deck-graph-relations).

 Antergy features could be built from a graph built from the deck to the opposite set of cards (TBD).

 Lastly, we can come up with some heuristics mapping these features to a fitness measure.
 But that is probably very hard to do and would have a very small chance of success (being able to measure if a deck is better/stronger than another).

 The alternative is to find some measure of deck fitness available out there.
 For example, we could use win rate from [untapped.gg](https://mtga.untapped.gg/meta/tierlist) or data from [mtgatool](https://mtgatool.com/) or [mtgarena.pro](https://mtgarena.pro/meta/archetypes#rank-28;sort-W;archetype-34) or [mtgmeta](https://mtgmeta.io/metagame) (this one has an [API](https://mtgmeta.io/docs#apimetagame) for patreon members) as a target for fitting a model with the features above.
-Provided that we find an adequate model, we could apply the genetic algo to improve decks based on this calculated fitness.
+Provided that we find an adequate model, we could apply the genetic algorithm to improve decks based on this calculated fitness.

-### Some to do's, for interested people (including myself)
+### Some to do's

 1. Find and gather data on decks stats (victories, etc.) -> This can help building a target for a fitness model
   a.
 Scrape [untapped.gg](https://mtga.untapped.gg/meta/tierlist)